JayellWolfe/JayellWolfe.github.io/_posts/2020-07-30-Naive Bayes From Scratch.md

 ```

 # Step 3 - Summarize Features
-The probability is assumed to be Gaussian and is calculated based on mean and standard deviaiton.
+We will create a summary for each feature in the dataset because the probability is assumed to be Gaussion and is calculated based on the mean and standard deviation.

 ```python
 def summarize(self, X):